 This is just my opinion but I would love to hear what you guys think down below in the comments section as I’m sure this AAA title will divide gamers completely.

-Square Enix’s Just Cause 4 is available now exclusively for PlayStation 4 and PlayStation 4 Pro.
+Square Enix’s Just Cause 4 is available now for PlayStation 4, Xbox One and PC.

 Just Cause 4 PC System Requirements